 - Arranging face-to-face meetings with people you meet online is usually dangerous.
 Unless you’ve conducted business with the user and/or are familiar acquaintances, keep your eyes out for red flags.

 - Never download images from an unknown source, as it’s a good chance the image is copyrighted and not up for commercial and/or non-commercial reuse.
 Refer back to tip 1!

 - Be careful when transmitting personal information over the Internet: (encryption technology scrambles the information you enter).

 - Install and keep your virus software up-to-date.

 - Never send any personal information (i.e., Social Security number, bank account information) in an e-mail.
 This is typically not safe.

 Identity theft usually occurs online when someone uses your information like your name, Social Security number, or credit card number to commit fraud.
 Do not respond to any unsettling emails asking for your personal information, as they’re usually unsafe and harmful towards your identity.

-LegalDocs4U provides important legal services to make you successful, safe, and up-to-date in your field.
+LegalDocs4U provides important legal services in Cupertino, California to make you successful, safe, and up-to-date in your field.
 Contact us for more details on our services!